namurphy/pytest-tutorial/README.md

 > Begin each file and test name with `test_` so that `pytest` can find
 > tests.

+> [!TIP]
+> Use the names of tests to document or describe what is being tested.
+> A long but understandable test name works better than a
+> short but abbreviated name.

 Back in the terminal, let's run `pytest`.

 ```bash
 pytest
 ```

-In the output next to `test_double.py`, there should be a `.` which indicates that a test was run and it passed.
+In the output next to `test_double.py`, the `.` indicates that a test was run and passed. :broccoli:

 Let's see what happens when we add a test that fails.